 Our success and competitive position depend in large part on our ability to obtain and maintain intellectual property rights protecting our products and services.
 We rely on a combination of patents, copyrights, trademarks, service marks, trade secrets, confidentiality provisions and licensing arrangements to establish and protect our intellectual property and proprietary rights.
 Unauthorized parties may attempt to copy or discover aspects of our products or to obtain, license, sell or otherwise use information that we regard as proprietary.
 Policing unauthorized use of our products is difficult and we may not be able to protect our technology from unauthorized use.
-Additionally, our competitors may independently develop technologies that are substantially the same or superior to our technologies and that do not infringe our rights.
-In these cases, we would be unable to prevent our competitors from selling or licensing these similar or superior technologies.
+Additionally, our competitors may independently develop technologies that are substantially the same or superior to our technologies.
 In addition, the laws of some foreign countries do not protect our proprietary rights to the same extent as the laws of the United States.
 Although the source code for our proprietary software is protected both as a trade secret and as a copyrighted work, litigation may be necessary to enforce our intellectual property rights, to protect our trade secrets, to determine the validity and scope of the proprietary rights of others, or to defend against claims of infringement or invalidity.
 Litigation, regardless of the outcome, can be very expensive and can divert management's efforts.